 Confront the absentee

-The mere act of confronting employees is often enough to put an end to a lot of Monday/Friday absence.
-For example, in one instance, an employee who had religiously taken his 10 days sick leave per annum, after being confronted did not take another day’s sick leave for the next two years!
+From our experience, the mere act of confronting employees is often enough to put an end to a lot of Monday/Friday absence.
+For example, in one instance, an employee who had regularly taken his 10 days sick leave per annum did not take another day’s sick leave for the next two years after being confronted!

 If the employee agrees to undergo a medical, the employer should pay for this, conditional upon the employee agreeing for the results to be made known to the employer.
 If this is agreed, the employee should be sent to an occupational health doctor for examination.

-The doctor should be supplied with a description of the job responsibilities and the physical conditions and pressures of the job.
+The doctor should be supplied with a job description and a description of the physical conditions and pressures of the job.
 The results of the medical will reveal whether or not the employee is genuinely ill.
-If the employee is indeed ill, the early detection of the illness might well save his/her life and is likely to reduce medical and sick leave costs in the longer term.
+If the employee is ill, the early detection of illness might well be a life saver.
+It is also likely to reduce medical and sick leave costs in the longer term.

-The best way to deal with personal problems giving rise to unsatisfactory performance or conduct is to offer the employee professional counselling.
-If the employee agrees, the real problem will usually emerge and can be dealt with by way of rehabilitative treatment (e.g. for alcoholism) or counselling.
+The best way to deal with personal problems giving rise to absenteeism or unsatisfactory performance is to offer the employee professional counselling.
+If the employee agrees, the real problem will usually emerge and can be dealt with by way of rehabilitative treatment or counselling (e.g. for alcoholism).

 If an employee has a personal or substance abuse problem, only the employee can deal with it.
 If the employee chooses to face the problem, it can be overcome.
-If not, the pattern of absenteeism and other unsatisfactory performance and conduct will continue, regardless of disciplinary action (and deduction of bonuses).
-The employer therefore needs to put the employee on terms.
+If not, the pattern of absenteeism and unsatisfactory performance and minor misconduct will continue, regardless of disciplinary action (and deduction of bonuses).
+The employer needs to put the employee on terms.

 All embracing final warning